gfarrell/infra/README.md

 or for email addresses on our local relay domain, but not for anything else.
 We should also drop the email if it's for a non-existent list.

-### Jenkins CI
+### Drone.io CI

-Jenkins runs simply in a container, fronted by an nginx reverse proxy.
+Drone runs simply in a container, fronted by an nginx reverse proxy.

 ### Nginx

 This hosts the gtf.io website, both HTTP and HTTPS.
-It will also provide reverse proxies for mailman and jenkins, and any other apps.
+It will also provide reverse proxies for mailman and drone.io, and any other apps.
 The nginx image needs the certificates from LetsEncrypt to be linked in as a volume, as well as the site files which are uploaded to the server.
 Just remember to ensure that there is a cronjob for LetsEncrypt: